icebaker/nano-bots-spec/docs/README.md

 Tools (Functions) are powerful means to extend the capabilities of Nano Bots.
 Just as humans can amplify their capabilities with access to tools such as a wrench, a calculator, or internet access, a Nano Bot can enhance its capabilities when equipped with appropriate tools.

 The definition of a tool includes a piece of code that embodies the function behind the tool and a specification that enables providers to become aware of the tool's availability and to reason about when and how to properly request its execution.

+The tools' source code is written in [Lua](https://www.lua.org/about.html) or [Fennel](https://fennel-lang.org), chosen for their proven portability, widespread availability, lightweight nature, and ease of embedding.
+They are small, simple, fast, and support multiple platforms across various operating systems.
+Additionally, they can be seamlessly integrated into numerous other programming languages.

 As an example, this tool provides a random number generator for the Nano Bot: